-After completing the LLM program, I will return to China and practice at a leading international business law firm where I will particularly focus on the foreign investment and corporate governance fields.
-I will continue targeting my services to foreign companies, especially middle-sized and small foreign businesses from South Korea and English-speaking countries.
-Forty years of the development of foreign businesses has greatly contributed to China's economic take-off and social modernization.
+After completing the LLM program, I will return to China and practice at a leading international business law firm and I will particularly focus on foreign investment and corporate governance field.
+I will continue targeting my services to foreign companies, especially those middle-sized and small foreign businesses from South Korea and English-speaking countries.
+Forty years of development of foreign businesses has greatly contributed to China's economic take-off and social modernization.
 Recently, with the emergence of local businesses and an increasingly rigorous legal environment, foreign businesses are facing unprecedented challenges.
-As a local lawyer dedicated to practicing international business law, I feel that it is my responsibility to contribute my efforts to help foreign businesses ride out this important transition period and to promote the improvement of Chinese laws and regulations.
-What I learn in Columbia's LLM program will make me better prepared to skillfully navigate these challenges and changes in the future.
+As a local lawyer dedicated to practicing international business law, I feel the burden of responsibility to contribute my efforts in helping them ride out this important transition period and promote improvement of Chinese laws and regulations in this part.
+What I learn in Columbia's LLM program will make me better prepared to skillfully navigate these upcoming challenges and changes in the future.